galetaire/spahousing/pages/posts/multivariate.md

 [![Datos del mercado inmobiliario](/images/multivariate.png)](/images/multivariate.png)

-- The model groups together seven variables: price (real and nominal), sales, inflation, mortgages, demographics and employment.
+- The model groups together seven variables: nominal price, real price, sales, inflation, mortgages, population and employment.

 # Interpretation and observations

 All variables are represented as a percentage.
-Some clarifications on its reading:
+Some clarifications to facilitate its reading:

 - **Unemployment, Inflation**: average rate for the given year.
 - **Population, Mortgages, Home sales, Nominal price**: percentage of annual change compared to the previous year.
-- **Real price**: percentage of change as the difference between the nominal change and the inflation rate, [notes](realprice).
+- **Real price**: percentage difference between the nominal change and the inflation rate, [real price notes](realprice).

 # Data sources